 Right of Way Rules for Boating

-If you’re a new boat owner or you need a refresher on the right of way rules for boating — this article is for you.
+If you’re a new boat owner or you need a refresher on the right-of-way rules for boating — this article is for you.

 While we all love to have fun on the water, safety is always the priority.
 You may be intimidated thinking about driving your new boat down a crowded waterway with all different types of vessels crossing your path.
 How does everyone know where to go and how to stay out of each other’s way?
 Fortunately, there are regulations to minimize collisions and to maintain order and safety.
 However, it is also important to note that despite the rules, it is always your responsibility to avoid a collision, no matter the scenario.

-The Importance of Knowing Boating Right of Way Rules
+The Importance of Knowing Boating Right-of-Way Rules

-The United States Coast Guard reported almost 4,300 recreational boat accidents in 2017.
-Surprisingly, most recreational boaters aren’t familiar with the boat right of way rules, which causes confusion and makes their boating experience less safe and more stressful.
+Surprisingly, most recreational boaters aren’t familiar with boat right-of-way rules, which causes confusion and makes their boating experience less safe and more stressful.
 If you master even the basic principles of boat-passing rules, you’ll know how to behave in any situation and keep your cool.

 First things first — a few general tips and boating rules for maintaining navigational safety: